Aztec Empire: Tepanec War

 In 1426, the Tepanec king Tezozomoc died, and the resulting succession crisis precipitated a civil war between potential successors.
 The Mexica supported Tezozomoc's preferred heir Tayahauh, who was initially enthroned as king.
 But his son Maxtla soon usurped the throne and turned against factions that opposed him, including the Mexica ruler Chimalpopoca.
 The latter died shortly thereafter, possibly assassinated by Maxtla.

 The new Mexica ruler Itzcoatl continued to defy Maxtla, and he blockaded Tenochtitlan and demanded increased tribute payments.
 Maxtla similarly turned against the Acolhua, and the king of Texcoco Nezahualcoyotl fled into exile.
 Nezahualcoyotl recruited military help from the king of Huexotzinco, and the Mexica gained the support of a dissident Tepanec city called Tlacopan.
 In 1427, Tenochtitlan, Texcoco, Tlacopan, and Huexotzinco went to war against Azcapotzalco, emerging victorious in 1428.

 After the war, Huexotzinco withdrew, and, in 1430, the three remaining cities formed a treaty now known as the Triple Alliance.
 The Tepanec lands were carved up among the three cities, whose leaders agreed to cooperate in future wars of conquest.
 Land acquired from these conquests was to be held by the three cities together.
 A tribute was divided so that two kings of the alliance would go to Tenochtitlan and Texcoco and one would go to Tlacopan.
 The three kings assumed the title "huetlatoani" ("Elder Speaker", often translated as "Emperor") in turn.
 Each temporarily held a de jure position above the rulers of other city-states ("tlatoani") in this role.

-In the following 100 years, the Triple Alliance of Tenochtitlan, Texcoco, and Tlacopan dominated the Valley of Mexico and extended its power to the shores of the Gulf of Mexico and the Pacific.
+In the following one hundred years, the Triple Alliance of Tenochtitlan, Texcoco, and Tlacopan dominated the Valley of Mexico and extended its power to the shores of the Gulf of Mexico and the Pacific Ocean.
 Tenochtitlan gradually became the dominant power in the alliance.
 Two of the primary architects of this alliance were the half-brothers and nephews of Itzcoatl Tlacaelel and Moctezuma.
 Moctezuma eventually succeeded Itzcoatl as the Mexica huetlatoani in 1440.
 Tlacaelel occupied the newly created "Cihuacoatl" title, equivalent to something between "Prime Minister" and "Viceroy".